seralexeev/xrabbit.dev/README.md

   - 140-3.jpg
 ```

-With the Jetson it's a bit more complicated because it doesn't have holes on the dev board.
-I had to drill some holes, I hope I didn't touch anything and it still works.
+It's a bit trickier with the Jetson because it doesn't have holes on the dev board.
+I had to drill some holes myself, I hope I didn't touch anything important and it's still working.

 ---